Combine Document Drafting with Online Notary Services

 Who can you give powers to in a POA?

-Each province or territory has a Power of Attorney Act (or similar legislation) that regulates who’s eligible to be an attorney.
-Common provisions in these acts include:
+Each province or territory has a Power of Attorney Act that regulates who’s eligible to be an Attorney.
+Common provisions in such acts include:

-• The attorney can’t be involved in any bankruptcy proceedings when the donor assigns powers to them
+• The attorney can’t be involved in bankruptcy proceedings when the grantor assigns powers to them

-• If the donor lives in a care facility or nursing home, the attorney cannot be someone who works in or owns the facility
+• If the grantor lives in a care facility or nursing home, the attorney cannot work in or own the facility

 • The attorney must be of legal age and mentally capable